 Jeffrey’s still writing and working on something now.
 I’m so far removed from LGBTQ+ publishing now that it would probably be something solo Tim might do.

 Whatever I write will have a diverse range of characters because that reflects my life.
-But until I worked with my writing partners, I never found what I thought was an authentic voice for a gay POV in fiction.
+But until I worked with my writing partners, I never found what I thought was my own authentic voice for a gay POV in fiction.
 It was never “Becky writes the straight characters and women,” however.
 We all wrote everything and everybody.
 We had one another as editors if something didn’t work.